fluid-player/fluid-player-docs/content/streaming/index.md

 ---

-Streaming is multimedia that is constantly received by and presented to an end-user while being delivered by a provider.
+Streaming is multimedia that is constantly received by, and presented to, an end-user while being delivered by a provider.
 Fluid Player supports MPEG-DASH and HLS streaming.
 These both work by splitting the content into segments.
 Segments contain video or audio content, and are selected based on the highest bit rate available.
 This is to ensure there are as few stalls and re-buffers as possible.
 More details on streaming can be found [here.](https://en.wikipedia.org/wiki/Streaming_media#Protocols)

 ## MPEG-DASH
-Dynamic Adaptive Streaming over HTTP (DASH), also known as MPEG-DASH, is a streaming technique that can be played by Fluid Player.
+Dynamic Adaptive Streaming over HTTP (DASH), also known as MPEG-DASH, is a streaming technique compatible with Fluid Player.
-A media presentation description (MPD) file describes segment information.
-The individual segments are describe in [this article](https://www.brendanlong.com/the-structure-of-an-mpeg-dash-mpd.html).
+A media presentation description (MPD) file contains segmented information.
+The individual segments are described in [this article](https://www.brendanlong.com/the-structure-of-an-mpeg-dash-mpd.html).
 Segments contain information regarding the times, URL, resolution, bit rates etc, which informs the player what to serve to the client depending on the bandwidth availability.
 Full details on the MPEG-DASH protocol can be found on the [wikipedia](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP).

 Fluid Player makes use of [Dash.js](https://github.com/Dash-Industry-Forum/dash.js) to play MPD files.
-Once an mpd file is set as the source the Fluid Player will play it, as can be seen in the below example.
+Once an .mpd file is set as the source the Fluid Player will play it, as can be seen in the below example.

 ```html